 NASHVILLE, Tenn. - Although the start of the 2018 baseball season is a little more than four months away, the Lipscomb Bisons and 12th-year skipper Jeff Forehand officially began preparations for a championship campaign last week when fall practice kicked off at Ken Dugan Field at Stephen L. Marsh Stadium.

 The fall session will provide fans with plenty of opportunities over the next month to come out and get a glimpse of the new-look Bisons as the team will scrimmage every Wednesday and Friday around 2:30 p.m. at Dugan Field.
-Camp will culminate with the annual Purple & Gold World Series on October 31st - November 2nd.
+Camp will culminate with the annual Purple & Gold World Series from November 1-3.
 All practices and scrimmages are open to the public.

 “Any time you get a chance to start a new season and get back on the field as a full team, it’s always a fun time,” Forehand said.
 “We scrimmaged a little bit in the last few days, but that will ramp up in the coming weeks and we’ll have some good competition going.
 It’s a fun time of year for us.”